CMAP-REPOS/ONTO2050-indicators/readme.md

 [`housing-transportation-percent-income`](housing-transportation-percent-income) | &bull; Percentage of Income Spent on Housing and Transportation by Moderate- and Low-Income Residents<br />&bull; *Percent of Income Spent on Housing and Transportation by Moderate- and Low-Income Households by Race and Ethnicity*
 [`impervious-area`](impervious-area) | &bull; Acres of Impervious Area [`income-inequality`](income-inequality) | &bull; *Gini Coefficient*
-[`infill-development`](infill-development) | &bull; Share of New Development Occurring in Highly and Partially Infill Supportive Areas<br />&bull; *Share of New Infill Development Occurring in Economically Disconnected Areas*
+[`infill-development`](infill-development) | &bull; Share of Post-2015 Development Occurring in Infill Supportive Areas<br />&bull; *Share of Post-2015 Infill Development Occurring in Disinvested and Economically Disconnected Areas*
 [`manufacturing-exports`](manufacturing-exports) | &bull; *Manufacturing Exports*
 [`mean-household-income`](mean-household-income) | &bull; *Change in Mean Household Income Since 2006 by Quintile* [`non-residential-market-value`](non-residential-market-value) | &bull; *Change in Non-Residential Market Value in Disinvested and Economically Disconnected Areas*